gardener/gardener/docs/extensions/logging-and-monitoring.md

 It uses the [federation](https://prometheus.io/docs/prometheus/latest/federation/) concept to allow the shoot-specific instances to scrape only the metrics for the pods of the control plane they are responsible for.
 This mechanism allows to scrape the metrics for the nodes/pods once for the whole cluster, and to have them distributed afterwards.

-The shoot-specific metrics are then made available to operators and users in the shoot Grafana, using the shoot Prometheus as data source.
+The shoot-specific metrics are then made available to operators and users in the shoot Plutono, using the shoot Prometheus as data source.

 Extension controllers might deploy components as part of their reconciliation next to the shoot's control plane.
 Examples for this would be a cloud-controller-manager or CSI controller deployments.
-Extensions that want to have their managed control plane components integrated with monitoring can contribute their per-shoot configuration for scraping Prometheus metrics, Alertmanager alerts or Grafana dashboards.
+Extensions that want to have their managed control plane components integrated with monitoring can contribute their per-shoot configuration for scraping Prometheus metrics, Alertmanager alerts or Plutono dashboards.

 ### Extensions Monitoring Integration